Grants of up to $75,000 are available for projects, organisations, services and events that help us to support thriving communities.

 Check out Our Grant & Scholarship Recipients to see what we’ve funded recently.

-These grants are for specific one-off community projects and generally are between 25-30% of the total project costs.
+These grants are for specific one-off community projects.

 These grants are not restricted to a specific project or programme but are for the ongoing day to day costs of running an organisation.
 Generally they are up to 15% of an organisation’s total annual expenses.

-You can also apply for a one-off project grant, but you will need to do this at the same time and on separate application forms.
+You can also apply for a one-off project grant from time to time, but you will need to do this at the same time as your operating grant and on a separate application form.

 These are by invitation only and generally our support is for three years.